 Pricing and positioning are fundamental to fitness marketing.
 A smart pricing strategy can boost revenue, and make closing sales 100x easier.
 The right positioning will attract your ideal client, and help ensure they’re willing to pay the price you’ve set.

-There a lots of things to consider when deciding your pricing.
+There are lots of things to consider when deciding your pricing.
 The first thing to do is understand your costs…

-One technique for improving perception, is to use the anchoring pricing strategy.
-This is where you ‘anchor’ your price between two others, so that people can compare the value.
-A $200 training program may seem expensive without any context – but if it’s next to a $500 training program, then it instantly seems better value.
+One technique for improving perception is to use the anchoring pricing strategy.
+This is where you ‘anchor’ your price between two others so that people can compare the value.
+A $200 training program may seem expensive without any context – but next to a $500 training program it instantly seems better value.